 Monitoring and reporting

-A ten year monitoring and reporting regime was put in place to track the progress of the implementation of the Commission’s recommendations.
-The monitoring period runs from 1 April 2007 until 31 March 2017.
+A ten-year monitoring and reporting regime was put in place to track the progress of the implementation of the Commission’s recommendations.
+The monitoring period ran from 1 April 2007 until 31 March 2017.

 The monitoring and reporting regime incorporates the following: